SarahBass/VirtualPetDogGarmin/README.md

 # VirtualPetDogGarmin

-File with the base code for the star watch Beta Version

-running at 35.3 kB memory
+Base code DUMP for Beta Versions of all Garmin Clocks and notes to self on Garmin Debugging and Unit Testing